Newcastle Disease Management

 Previous national Newcastle disease management plans

 The National Newcastle Disease Management Plan 2002-04 was developed and the National Newcastle Disease Steering Committee (NDSC) formed.
 The plan followed a risk management approach, addressing goals for the long-term control of ND, as agreed by industry and government stakeholders.
 The objectives were to:

 - minimise the risk of ND outbreaks from virulent viruses of Australian origin

 - protect the status of non-infected flocks and regions

 - reduce the social, economic and trade impacts of ND at farm, regional and national levels.

-The National Newcastle Disease Steering Committee (NDSC) and Australia’s Animal Health Committee endorsed an updated ND management plan for 2005–07 that confirmed the need for a national approach to management of ND to reduce the risk that circulating precursor ND viruses mutate into virulent forms, which would result in clinical disease.
+The NDSC and Australia’s Animal Health Committee endorsed an updated ND management plan for 2005–07 that confirmed the need for a national approach to management of ND to reduce the risk that circulating precursor ND viruses mutate into virulent forms, which would result in clinical disease.
 Vaccination of high-risk areas was a key component of the 2005–07 plan, and a set of vaccination standard operating procedures (SOPs) was prepared.